Terkwood/book/src/tech/adding_redis_streams_to_rust.md

 ## Practical Comparison 🔧

 Out of sheer, nerdtastic enthusiasm, I had already written several Kafka Streams applications to process game states and various player-coordination functions for BUGOUT, our implementation of the ancient board game Go (Baduk).
 I went ahead and rewrote some of this functionality using rust and Redis Streams.
-You can see some direct comparisons of how one might structure a Redis Streams app versuse a Kafka Streams app.
+You can see some direct comparisons of how one might structure a Redis Streams app versus a Kafka Streams app.

 - judging moves in [Rust/Redis Streams](https://github.com/Terkwood/BUGOUT/tree/unstable/micro-judge) vs [Kafka Streams](https://github.com/Terkwood/BUGOUT/tree/unstable/judge)
 - assigning players to game instances in [Rust/Redis Streams](https://github.com/Terkwood/BUGOUT/tree/unstable/micro-game-lobby) vs [Kafka Streams](https://github.com/Terkwood/BUGOUT/tree/unstable/game-lobby)

 The declarative style of Kafka Streams apps really stood out as an advantage:  we could just focus on the logic required by our game system, and didn't have to write quite as much boilerplate.

-But our Redis Streams apps written in rust were _miniscule_ in terms of their memory consumption: in a cold system, just after startup, the micro-judge and micro-game-lobby apps take up about 1MB of RAM, while the Kafka Streams apps ⚠️ usually initialize at 100MB+ ⚠️.
+But our Redis Streams apps written in rust were _minuscule_ in terms of their memory consumption: in a cold system, just after startup, the micro-judge and micro-game-lobby apps take up about 1MB of RAM, while the Kafka Streams apps ⚠️ usually initialize at 100MB+ ⚠️.
 Meanwhile, the Redis server itself continues to cruise along with a similarly small main-memory footprint (~3MB in our low-traffic system).

 Note that these Redis examples don't actually use the nicer API that's discussed as the main focus of this article -- generally we're using the lowest-level interface which specifies Redis commands using strings.
 We'll work on upgrading these files once our [pull request](https://github.com/mitsuhiko/redis-rs/pull/319) is merged!